-On Sunday 20 September, adopter Graham Jump took on the Boston Rowing Marathon along with 46 other rowers ranging in age from 16 to 49 including pupils from The Grange School in Hartford, to support award winning charity Adoption Matters.
+On Sunday 20 September, adopter Graham Jump took on the Boston Rowing Marathon along with 46 other rowers and smashed his fundraising target.
+The rowers ranging in age from 16 to 49 including pupils from The Grange School in Hartford, all took part to support award winning charity Adoption Matters.

 Graham, who is the Head of Rowing at The Grange School, and his partner Kirsty adopted a five year old boy through the charity and wanted to ‘give something back’ by raising funds in one of rowing’s toughest challenges with participants racing over the 52km course in quads and eights.